comrade-coop/apocryph/README.md

 that is referenced by the function app project.

 Run the following command from the command line to create a function app project in the SampleApp folder of the current local directory.
-This project will contain both the agents source code and testbed configuration.
+For simplicity this project will contain both the agents source code and testbed configuration (*see the note above*).

 ```bash
 func init SampleApp